peterRomanDev/jump-over-cacti/README.md

 ### Bugs And Issues (Work In Progress)

-* the gameplay experience isn't the same across all screen sizes
-    * while the game is fully responsive and fully playable on all devices, the experience isn't the same
+* while the game is fully responsive and fully playable on all devices, the gameplay experience isn't the same across all screen sizes
     * the character's jump has the same duration across all screen sizes, but the cacti move slower on smaller screen sizes, and faster on larger screen sizes
-    * the players have to time their jumps very differently
+    * the players have to time their jumps differently

 ## Feedback

 In case you would like to provide feedback on this project, feel free to contact me at peter.roman24[at]gmail.com.

-Any feedback is appreciated as I am always trying to improve my skills and work.
+Any feedback is appreciated.

 ## Author